ehwan/RustyLR/README.md

 }
 ```

 Note that the given input sequence **must not** ends with `EOF`(the end symbol you provided in Augmented rule).
-And the final Augmented rule will not be reduced.
+And the final Augmented rule will not be reduced (`EOF` will be only used for lookahead/reduce check, not shifted).

 ### 2. Parse with callback
 For complex error handling and tracing parser action, you can implement `Callback` trait and pass it to `Parser::parse_with_callback(...)`.